cmu-sei/CDAS/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

 Before installing CDAS you will need the following packages:

 ```
-json
 numpy
 reportlab
 drawSVG